If you’ve come across a snake recently, you reacted in one of two ways:

 In other words, the zootoxins that greatly facilitate both the immobilization of prey and also acts as a standard defense against threats do nothing to both the carrier or members of its own species.

-The reason is simple: though snake venom is securely stored in the respective venom glands of these reptiles, a small and often inconspicuous amount often ‘leaks’ into their systems, ensuring that, in a vaccine fashion, these snakes develop immunity to their very own, ‘death sentence’.
+The reason is simple: though snake venom is securely stored in the respective venom glands of these reptiles, a small and often inconspicuous amount often ‘leaks’ into their systems, ensuring that, in a vaccine-like fashion, these snakes develop immunity to their very own, ‘death sentence’.

 This makes sense on a variety of fronts: